Calligraphy Concerning Casually Compiled Cardinal Characteristic Comparisons: Abstract

 \section{Abstract}

-I establish several inequalities between cardinal characteristics of the continuum.
-In particular, it is shown that the partition splitting number is not larger than the uniformity of the meagre ideal; not all sets of reals having the cardinality of an (the?) $\varepsilon$-almost bisecting number are of strong measure zero; no fewer sets of strong measure zero than indicated by the statistically reaping number suffice to cover the reals; the pair-splitting number is not smaller than the evasion number; and the subseries number is neither smaller than the pair-splitting number nor than the minimum of the unbounding number and the unbisecting number.
-Moreover I provide a diagram putting these results into context and give a brief historical account.
+The paper establishes several inequalities between cardinal characteristics of the continuum.
+In particular, it is shown that the partition splitting number is not larger than the uniformity of the meagre ideal; not all sets of reals having the cardinality of an the $\varepsilon$-almost bisecting number are of strong measure zero; no fewer sets of strong measure zero than indicated by the statistically reaping number suffice to cover the reals; the pair-splitting number is not smaller than the evasion number; and the subseries number is neither smaller than the pair-splitting number nor than the minimum of the unbounding number and the unbisecting number.
+Moreover, a diagram putting these results into context is provided and a brief historical account is given.

 \keywords{cardinal characteristics, cardinal invariants, infinite combinatorics, pair-splitting number, conditional convergence}